jagho-jcs/jagho-digital-transformation-project/terraform/repositories/README.md

 **Declarative specification for each environment**

-GitOps requires us to describe the desired state of the whole system using a declarative specification for each environment.
+GitOps requires us to describe the `desired state` of the whole system using a `declarative` specification for each environment.
 This becomes the system of record.
-You can describe your environments such as test, staging and production in a code repo, along with the application version that resides in that environment.
+You can describe your environments such as `test`, `staging` and `production` in a code repository, along with the application version that resides in that environment.

 ## What is a Repository?